Average viewing:• 3–5 seconds in total

 2) What is the 6-second rule for billboards?It is a

-practical guideline that says a billboard should be understandable in roughly six seconds or less.
+guideline saying that a billboard should be understandable in roughly six seconds or less.
 If it takes longer, the message usually fails in real driving conditions.

-3) How many words should a billboard have?A safe target is 7 words or fewer for the main message.
-More words can work in rare cases, but
+3) How many words should a billboard have?For a standard billboard, 7 words or fewer should be used for the main message.
+More words can work, but be aware that

 readability drops fast at speed and distance.

 4) What is the most important factor for billboard readability?Contrast and clarity.
-If the text does not separate strongly from the background, drivers will not process it, even if the design looks great in a mockup.
+If the text does not separate strongly enough from the background, drivers will be unable to process it with the ease required.

 6) What font styles should I avoid for outdoor advertising?Avoid thin fonts, decorative fonts, overly compressed type, and anything that depends on small details.
-At highway speed, fine detail disappears.
+Remember that at highway speeds the fine detail disappears.

-7) Why do billboards that look great on a screen fail on the road?Screens are controlled: perfect distance, perfect time, no motion, no glare.
-Real life includes speed, vibration, glare, and short viewing windows that punish complexity.
+7) Why do billboards that look great on a screen fail on the road?Screens are controlled: perfect distance, view time is not an issue, there is no motion (speed) or glare.

-8) What is “visual hierarchy” in billboard design?It is the order the eye sees information.
-For billboards, it should be simple: one primary message first, one support element second, and branding last.
+8) What is visual hierarchy in billboard design?This is the order the eye sees information.
+For billboards focus on one primary message first, one support element second, and branding last.

-9) What is the best placement for a logo on a billboard?Usually smaller and secondary.
+9) What is the best placement for a logo on a billboard?Unless you are running a specific takeover style campaign or have a well-known brand you will want it smaller and secondary.
 If the logo is the main thing people notice, the ad is often under-delivering on the actual message.

 10) What does Ad Corrector measure in an outdoor design?Ad Corrector evaluates readability and visibility signals such as contrast, clarity, and real-world speed-view simulation.
 It does not judge creativity.